eclipse-ibeji/freyja/docs/design/README.md

 The `DataAdapter` interface requires the following function implementations:

 - `create_new`: Serves as an integration point.
 This is typically used by the corresponding `DataAdapterFactory` implementation of `create_adapter` (see below).
 - `start`: Starts the data adapter.
-This function should be non-blocking.
+This function should not block indefinitely.
 Any required servers, listeners, and so on should be initialized as a separate thread or task.
 - `send_request_to_provider`: Sends a request to a provider to publish data immediately.
-In most use cases data is updated asynchronously with a subscription model, but this function allows for a more traditional synchronous-like interface.
-Note that the adapter is still expected to update data asynchronously, as the return type of the function does not contain any data.
+In most use cases data is updated asynchronously with a publisher-subscriber model, but this function allows for a more traditional synchronous-like interface.
+Note that the adapter is still expected to update data in the signal store asynchronously, as the return type of the function does not contain any data.
 - `register_entity`: Registers an entity with this adapter.

 The `DataAdapterFactory` interface requires the following function implementations: